tinyclues/spark-glue-data-catalog/README.md

 ### IAM permissions

-Here is an exemple of permission to allow Spark to access the `db1.table1` in Glue Data Catalog:
+Here is an exemple set of [Glue permissions](https://docs.aws.amazon.com/glue/latest/dg/api-permissions-reference.html) to allow Spark to access an hypothetic `db1.table1` table in Glue Data Catalog:

 ```json
 {